JVerhe/heatTopology/readme.md

 2. `cmake ..`
 3. `cmake --build .` (everytime you want to compile the project)

-Compilation flags can be changed in CMakeLists.txt

-Compilation flags can be changed in CMakeLists.txt

 ## Running the main.cpp

 - A config file inside the folder `/build/config` has to be present.
 It should look like this:

 ```
 points: Number of Discretization points in one dimension (int)
-penalty: Metal fraction penalty exponent (double)
+penalty: Metal fraction penalty exponent that applies regularization (must be higher then 1) (double)
 filtering: The applied filtering technique (0 = no filtering, 1 = sensitivity filtering, 2 = density filtering)
 output: (0 = no output, 1 = visualise output, 2 = run simple benchmark)
 ```